Workington A.F.C.: Modern non-League years

 The Reds demonstrated a determined effort to get promoted back into the Northern Premier League.
 However the impact of the COVID-19 pandemic ruled out the match results in both of these two seasons.

-When the 2019–20 season was halted in mid March 2020 Reds were 10 points clear at the top of the league having completed 31 of their 38 games that season.
-They had won their last 8 games and Scott Allison was the league top scorer with 22 goals at that point.
-Reds fans will forever feel they were “robbed” of their second ever championship title by cancellation of the league this year when it was almost completed!
+When the 2019–20 season was halted early in mid March 2020, Reds were 10 points clear at the top of the league having completed 31 of their 38 games that season.
+They had won their last eight games and Scott Allison was the league top scorer with 22 goals at that point.

 The next season was also halted early, this time in January 2021.
-At this point Reds were second in the league, but only 9 games had been completed.
+At this point, the Reds were second in the league, but only nine games had been completed.